eelopez515/covid-19-tracker/README.md

 * [Contact](#contact)

 ## General info
-The app was created to get a quick snapshot of how the world is doing when it come to covid-19.
-Instead of having to look for the information through multiple resourse this app would give you a quick insight into covid data.
+The app was created to simplify the process of finding information on Covid-19 and eliminates the need of working through multiple resources.
+It gives a quick snapshot of the most useful information both by country and worldwide as it changes in real-time.
 ## Screenshot
 ![App Screenshot](https://i.imgur.com/dzquVxn.png)